blueUserRed/artlang/README.md

 ### _Introduction_
 Artlang is a programming language that compiles to java bytecode.
 It is object-oriented has a static weak typesystem.
+It is easy to understand and doesn't get in your way while coding.

 <br><br>